heavymossman/project-pixel-art-maker-starter-master/README.md

 ## Instructions

-Download of pull the repo.
+Download zip file.
 Click on index.html and open in your browser
 Enjoy

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This was originally supplied by Udacity as a FEND project.
-Code by Michael O'Sullivan
+Code by Michael O'Sullivan.